The Cameron Foundation Board of Directors

 Ms. Comstock is a lifelong citizen of the Tri-Cities area, growing up in Dinwiddie County and living in Colonial Heights since 1979.
-As treasurer of Gilbert C. Martin Company, she is a second-generation home builder.
+As President of Gilbert C. Martin Company Building Contractors, she is a second-generation home builder.
 A graduate of Mary Baldwin College with a degree in fine arts, Ms. Comstock has held many distinguished positions in various trade and community organizations.
 She and her husband, John, have a son, Drew.

 Kevin A. Hill